 1. Keep cool

 Carry a large cotton bandana which is handy for everything from wiping your face, or blowing your nose, to making an emergency bandage or sling.
 I like to soak my bandana in water to wear around my neck to keep my skin cool on a hot day.
-You can also soak your hat in water on especially hot days.
+You can also soak your hat in water during the blistering heat.
 These simple actions can really make a difference to stay more comfortable on a long hot hike.

 Wear light-colored clothing in a cotton blend fabric that breathes.
 Once you become overheated, it takes quite a bit of time and rest to recover, so prevention from heat stroke or hyperthermia in the backcountry is especially important.

 Bandanas are practical and versatile for staying comfortable while camping.
 Check out this Sunset video on the many ways to use a bandana:

 You can never have too many bandanas!
 Now with the threat of COVID-19 your bandana can come in handy for a face mask.
 I have also used them for cloth napkins as they are absorbent and easy to wash.
 Choose from lots of pretty colors and get yours made in the U.S.A. here.